terrierteam/pyterrier_colbert/README.md

 sparse_colbert = bm25 >> pytcolbert.text_scorer()
 ```

-Thereafter it is easy to conduct a side-by-side comparison of effectiveness:
+Thereafter it is possible to conduct a side-by-side comparison of effectiveness:

 ```python
 pt.Experiment(